A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

 \item At $\del_{K} M^5$, the fields exhibit a knot singularity and are otherwise consistent with the surrounding Nahm pole boundary conditions.
 Since the glancing angle between $v$ and $\Sigma_K$ is $\theta$, the knot singularity is modeled on solutions of the $\theta$-TEBE.

-\item At $y \to \infty$ the fields approach an $\R_y$-invariant finite energy solution of the Haydys-Witten equations.
-This corresponds to a solution of the $\beta$-Kapustin-Witten equations, where $\beta = \pi/2 - \theta$.
+\item At $y \to \infty$, the fields approach an $\R_y$-invariant finite energy solution of the Haydys--Witten equations.
+This corresponds to a solution of the $\beta$-Kapustin--Witten equations, where $\beta = \pi/2 - \theta$.

-\item At any non-compact end or boundary of $X^3$, the fields approach maximally symmetric, stationary solutions of the Haydys-Witten equations that are compatible with the boundary conditions at adjacent boundaries and independent of the flow direction $\R_s$.
+\item At any non-compact end or boundary of $X^3$, the fields approach maximally symmetric, stationary solutions of the Haydys--Witten equations that are compatible with the boundary conditions at adjacent boundaries and independent of the flow direction $\R_s$.
 What exactly this means is best described on a case-by-case basis.

-\end{itemize} The first two items just spell out the Nahm pole boundary conditions with knot singularity, as described more thoroughly in \autoref{sec:background-Nahm-pole-boundary-condition}.
-For $y\to\infty$ there might be non-trivial boundary instantons, classified by solutions of $\beta$-Kapustin-Witten solutions on $\R_s \times X^3$.
-Note that for $X^3 = S^3$ or $\R^3$ there are no non-trivial Kapustin-Witten solutions with finite energy, because of the vanishing result of \autoref{cor:background-Nagy-Oliveira-Conjecture}.
-Since the rest of the boundary conditions are explicitly chosen to be $\R_s$-invariant, the differential $d_v$ preserves the instanton grading and Haydys-Witten homology is $\mathbb{Z}$-graded.
+\end{itemize} The first two items just spell out the Nahm pole boundary conditions with knot singularity, as described more thoroughly in Section~\ref{sec:background-Nahm-pole-boundary-condition}.
+For $y\to\infty$, there might be non-trivial boundary instantons, classified by solutions of $\beta$-Kapustin--Witten solutions on $\R_s \times X^3$.
+Note that for~${X^3 = S^3}$ or $\R^3$ there are no non-trivial Kapustin--Witten solutions with finite energy, because of the vanishing result of Corollary~\ref{cor:background-Nagy-Oliveira-Conjecture}.
+Since the rest of the boundary conditions are explicitly chosen to be $\R_s$-invariant, the differential ${\rm d}_v$ preserves the instanton grading and Haydys--Witten homology is $\mathbb{Z}$-graded.

-By definition, Haydys-Witten homology $HF_{\theta\/}([X^3\times \R_y^+ ; K])$ is given by solutions of the $\theta$-Kapustin-Witten equations, subject to Nahm pole boundary conditions with knot singularities at $y=0$, modulo Haydys-Witten instantons.
-Witten originally described the case where $v= \del_y$, in which case $CF_{\pi/2}$ is spanned by solutions of the $\theta=\pi/2$ version of the Kapustin-Witten equations, in which case boundary instantons at $y\to \infty$ are given by Vafa-Witten solutions on $\R_s \times X^3$.
+By definition, Haydys--Witten homology \smash{$HF_{\theta}\bigl(\bigl[X^3\times \R_y^+ ; K\bigr]\bigr)$} is given by solutions of the $\theta$-Kapustin--Witten equations, subject to Nahm pole boundary conditions with knot singularities at $y=0$, modulo Haydys--Witten instantons.
+Witten originally described the case where $v= \del_y$, in which case $CF_{\pi/2}$ is spanned by solutions of the $\theta=\pi/2$ version of the Kapustin--Witten equations, in which case boundary instantons at $y\to \infty$ are given by Vafa--Witten solutions on $\R_s \times X^3$.
 As mentioned earlier, the deformation to $\theta\neq \pi/2$ was considered by Gaiotto and Witten soon afterwards.